 Data collection

-All sites used for the entomological survey, number of trapped flies and their gender can be seen in Kagbadouno et al's paper (2012)(2015) (2021)and Supplementary file S1.(Courtin et al., 2015; Camara et al., 2021)
+All sites used for the entomological survey, number of captured flies and their gender can be seen in Kagbadouno et al (2012), Courtin et al. (2015), Camara et al. (2021), and, for most recent captures, in Supplementary file S1.
+All data and description of VCC in Boffa are available in two papers (Courtin et al., 2015; Camara et al., 2021) and the associated supplementary files of these articles.

 Localization, date of sampling and number of genotyped flies can be found in Figure 1 and Table 1.
 A total of 290 flies were genotyped at 11 loci.
-Vector control was implemented with tiny targets from February 2012 in the sites of the left bank of river Rio Pongo and then on both sides after 2016.
-Then, according to Table 1, flies from 2009 and 2011 samples correspond to T0 (before control) on both sides of River Rio Pongo, while samples from 2019 and 2020 correspond to TX (after control has begun), on both sides of the river.
+Vector control was implemented with tiny targets from February 2012 in the sites of the left bank of Rio Pongo river and then on both sides after 2016.
+Then, according to Table 1, flies from 2009 and 2011 samples correspond to T0 (before control) on both sides of Rio Pongo river, while samples from 2019 and 2020 correspond to TX (after control has begun), on both sides of the river.

 Figure 1: Localization of traps for the capture of Glossina palpalis gambiensis in the HAT focus of Boffa in Guinea.
 Dates of capture, number of flies genotyped, and other geographical information can be found in the Table 1.

 Table 1: Number of genotyped Glossina palpalis gambiensis (N) in the different traps of different sites and date of capture in the HAT Focus of Boffa (Guinea).
-The cohort (considering six generations of tsetse flies per year) and the time (T) after the beginning of control in months (0=before), the bank of the Rio Pongo River (see Figure 1) and the land type are also indicated.
+The cohort (considering six generations of tsetse flies per year) and the time (T) after the beginning of control in months (0=before), the bank of the Rio Pongo river (see Figure 1) and the land type are also indicated.